rbaumgar/monitor-demo-app/application-monitoring.md

     type: prometheus
 EOF

 :star: If you are using a different namespace, please don't forget to replace the namespace (monitor-demo).
-And when you want to scale a different deployment object you have to change the *name* in the *scaleTargetRef*.
+And when you want to scale a different deployment object, you have to change the *name* in the *scaleTargetRef*.

 Check the scaledojects and automatically created the Horizontal Pod Autoscaling/hpa